BurbSec/JohnnyBot/README.md

 - **Automatic Role Management:**
   - Assigns the "bad bots" role to new members automatically.
   - Removes the "bad bots" role from members who complete onboarding.

 - **Moderation Automation:**
   - Deletes messages sent by members with the "bad bots" role in non-DM channels.
   - Kicks members with the "bad bots" role who violate server guidelines.
   - Bans members with the "bad bots" role or no role who DM the bot, deleting their messages across the server.

 - **Forum Management:**
   - Automatically replies to new threads in the "🧑💻・job_postings" forum with a required message

 - **Command-based Moderation:**
   - Provides moderators with slash commands to manage members, messages, and post announcements.

 - **Logging and Notifications:**
   - Logs actions and errors to a rotating log file.
   - Sends notifications to a designated moderators-only channel.

+- **Pet Interactions:**
+  - Includes JohnnyBot functionality with time-based messages
+  - `/pet` command to interact with JohnnyBot

 ## Requirements